Introduction to Tribal Gaming

 Get Your FREE Guide Revealing…

-Various delays have impacted establishing these casinos.
-For two of them, Massachusetts and Virginia, they shortly face an unusual decision point: Will the casino be tribal or commercial (non-tribal) casino?
+Various delays have impacted the establishing of these casinos.
+For two of them, Massachusetts and Virginia, they shortly face an unusual decision point: Will the casino be a tribal or commercial (non-tribal) casino?

 In Massachusetts, ongoing delays since 2016 are due to legal issues for transferring tribal land into a trust.
 Whether the construction of the First Light Resort & Casino in Taunton, located 38 miles south of Boston, will begin is uncertain.